occupynet/groups.occupy.net/wp-content/plugins/simple-fields/readme.txt

 Contributors: eskapism, MarsApril, samface, angrycreative, Earth People Donate link: http://simple-fields.com/about/donate/
 Tags: admin, fields, custom fields, advanced custom fields, extended custom fields, more fields, repeatable fields, field manager, attachments, text areas, input fields, tinymce, radio button, drop down, files, meta box, edit, post, post_meta, post meta, custom, simple fields, cms, date picker, time picker, repeatable fields, multiple fields
-Requires at least: 3.3.1
+Requires at least: 3.5.1
-Tested up to: 3.5
+Tested up to: 3.5.1
-Stable tag: 1.1.6
+Stable tag: 1.2.4

-With Simple Fields you can add any kind of custom fields to your pages and posts.
+With Simple Fields you can add any kind of custom fields to your pages, posts and attachments.

 == Description ==
 The built in custom fields in WordPress are great, but they do come with a big limitation: they only support plain text.
 To overcome this limitation I created the Simple Fields WordPress plugin.